borealisgroup/borealis/README.md

 # borealis-js

-A collection of patterns, libraries and boilerplates in Borealis Digital Studio.
+A collection of patterns, libraries and boilerplates used in Borealis Digital Studio.

 ## Libraries